 - Where to start: there is no right or wrong way as there are lots of things to do in Saint-Germain-des-Prés, and you’ll probably want to come back here a few times.
 A good option though is to start by crossing the Pont des Arts from the Louvre side (Right Bank) and into the northern end of the Saint-Germain-des-Prés quarter (Left Bank).

 - Where to finish: the beautiful Luxembourg Garden on the southern end of Saint-Germain is a great place to rest before heading back.
 In the bonus section, I’ll be sharing with you one of my secret tips for an even better place to end your Saint Germain itinerary so stay tuned!

 - Duration: full day and you’ll be coming back for more!

 - Other options: Saint-Germain-des-Prés borders Montparnasse, which has a few pockets of old Paris charm.
 You can also head into the Latin Quarter, one of the nicest neighborhoods in all of Paris!
-If you really stretch things out, you can combine spending a day in Saint-Germain-des-Prés with with parts of the 7th arrondissement or the historical islands of Paris: Île de la Cité & Saint Louis (but that’s really pushing it).
+If you stretch things out, you can combine spending a day in Saint-Germain-des-Prés with parts of the 7th arrondissement or the historical islands of Paris: Île de la Cité & Saint Louis (but that’s pushing it).